Robust Distributed Control Beyond Quadratic Invariance: Conclusions

 \section{Conclusions}

 We proposed a novel technique to compute robust controllers which comply with any information structure.
-Motivated by the fact that designing optimal control policies with partial information is intractable in general our method involves solving a tractable problem in the disturbance feedback domain.
-We recover a feasible output feedback controller which provides an upper bound to the minimum cost when the information structure is not quadratically invariant.
-The upper bound we compute can be less conservative than the one found with approaches based on \cite{rotkowitz2012nearest}.
+Specifically, the information structure could be non-QI.
 Our approach is based on the notion of Generalized Sparsity Subspaces (GSS).
-We derived conditions so that if the disturbance feedback parameter lies in a GSS the sparsity of the original output feedback controller is preserved.
-We showed how to improve the choice of a GSS to obtain better performance guarantees.
-Furthermore, we provided an interpretation of GSS's in terms of input sharing and privacy of the information known to controllers.
-The efficacy of the approach was shown by deriving performance bounds for the platooning of vehicles when an information structure based on following the preceding vehicle is considered.

-An immediate future development is investigating heuristics to tailor the choice of a GSS to any specific dynamical system (see discussion in the last paragraph of {Section~\ref{sub:lowering}}).
-It would also be relevant to determine other classes of sparsity preserving subspaces as per Figure~\ref{fig:mapping} which cannot be expressed as a GSS. \appendices \allowdisplaybreaks
+We derived conditions so that if the disturbance feedback parameter lies in a GSS the sparsity of the original output feedback controller is preserved and derived a procedure to improve the choice of a GSS for maximized performance guarantees.
+Furthermore, we showed that the upper bounds we propose are at least as low as the ones obtained with the techniques in \cite{rotkowitz2012nearest} and can be even lower in general.
+We showed performance improvement with respect to \cite{rotkowitz2012nearest} on a platooning example.
+An immediate future development is investigating heuristics to tailor the choice of a GSS to any specific dynamical system.
+It is also relevant to determine other classes of sparsity preserving subspaces as per Figure~\ref{fig:mapping} which cannot be expressed as a GSS.